 Nearly ALL of our Kiwanis members are involved in the program in some way each season—whether through year-round coordination and project management, sponsoring children, wrapping gifts, or helping with the annual move-in and move-out of Elf Headquarters.
 Below are just a few of the many dedicated individuals whose compassion and commitment keep this program thriving year after year.

-A Kiwanis member since 2008, Marie has dedicated countless hours to making sure more than 450 local children experience a joyful Christmas each year.
-She oversees every moving part of the program: setting up and breaking down Elf Headquarters, coordinating volunteers, guiding sponsors and applicants through the process, working alongside partner organizations, and calmly solving whatever challenges come her way.
+A Kiwanis member since 2008, Marie has dedicated countless hours to ensuring that more than 450 local children experience a joyful Christmas each year.
+During her time as Head Elf, she oversaw every moving part of the program — from setting up and breaking down Elf Headquarters, to coordinating volunteers, guiding sponsors and applicants through the process, partnering with local organizations, and solving whatever challenges arose.

 Pat Heiges